"Your yoga class saved me, inspired me, grounded me, and helped me blossom." -AR

 • Coached Tico Betancourt to two Silver Medals, USA Yoga Regional Championship 2023, 2025

-• Coached three athletes for the USA Yoga National Championship 2025
+• Coached Tico Betancourt, Guia Betancourt, and Kristen Houston for the USA Yoga National Championship 2025

 Dana Trixie Flynn teaches a Lotus Flow class at Namas Day 2015